George White (British Army officer): South Africa and Ladysmith

-White became commander of the forces in Natal in September 1899 at the opening of the Second Boer War and fought at the Battle of Elandslaagte in October 1899.
+White became commander of the forces in Natal in September 1899 shortly before the opening of the Second Boer War and fought at the Battle of Elandslaagte in October 1899.
 He then withdrew to Ladysmith where he took command of the garrison during the siege of Ladysmith with his aide-de-camp Clive Dixon (later portraying the siege in watercolour): when his position there became untenable he was instructed by General Sir Redvers Buller to destroy the guns and surrender the garrison on the best terms he could.
 White responded "I hold Ladysmith for the Queen" and held out for another four months before the town was relieved in late February 1900.
-His health greatly reduced, White left the city in early March to recover in more peaceful parts of the colony, before he left Cape Town for the United Kingdom later the same month.
+His health greatly reduced, White left the city in early March to recover in more peaceful parts of the colony, before he left Cape Town for the United Kingdom on the SS Dunvegan Castle later the same month.
+There were thousands of people greeting him on his arrival in Southampton the following month, and the city gave him a formal welcome before he departed for London.
 For his service in the war he was appointed a Knight Grand Cross of the Order of St Michael and St George (GCMG) later that year, having earlier been made a Knight Grand Cross of the Royal Victorian Order (GCVO) in May 1900.

+Governor of Gibraltar and later life

 White became Governor of Gibraltar in May 1900 and, in that role, was promoted to full general on 9 October 1900 and to field marshal on 8 April 1903.
 In 1905 he was appointed to a Commission of Inquiry into contracts placed with private contractors during the Second Boer War; he was appointed a Member of the Order of Merit later that year.
 He was Governor of the Royal Hospital Chelsea from 17 June 1905 until his death there on 24 June 1912.
 He was buried at Broughshane, a village in County Antrim, Northern Ireland.
 A statue of White is currently located at Portland Place, London, while the Sir George White Memorial Flute Band still operates in Broughshane, Ballymena.

 White was also honorary colonel of the 2nd Volunteer Battalion the Prince Albert's (Somersetshire Light Infantry) and, later, of the Gordon Highlanders.